changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## F. Fault tolerance and hardware generality (R1, R3, R4)

-- **Fault tolerance (R3).** CASCADE does not replicate KV blocks in memory, by design.
-When a node fails, its blocks are recomputed or read from the durable Tier 3 (Lustre).
+- **Fault tolerance (R3).** CASCADE adds no dedicated in-memory replication for high availability, by design.
+The shadow copies and working copies it holds are caches for access, not durability replicas.
+When a node fails, its cached blocks are recomputed or read from the durable Tier 3 (Lustre).
 Cached state is lost, but the underlying data is not.
-In-memory replication would eliminate the 93 to 94 percent footprint reduction (Fig. 12) that makes terabyte-scale caching feasible.
+Dedicated replication would eliminate the 93 to 94 percent footprint reduction (Fig. 12) that makes terabyte-scale caching feasible.
 So durability is handled by Lustre.
 HA replication of the hot tiers is a possible extension.
 - **Tiering is not falsified (R4).** The tiered-hierarchy claim holds.
 The lowest tier is a POSIX backend addressed by a path.
 It maps directly to node-local NVMe on Frontier or to a parallel file system, with no code change.
 The diskless testbed is the hardest case.
 We chose it deliberately because it